MLDaily/MLDaily.github.io/_posts/2016-01-08-regression.md

 In our last post, we explained how we can make a machine learn.
 If we think about it, we are iteratively moving towards a better result every time the model improves.
 The simple data model developed, will now also be able to estimate a new input set and produce a valid output.
 This is what we could think of as the basis of machine learning.

 <strong>Regression</strong> <br>
 It is something similar to the idea we developed.
-In statistics, regression can be thought as, *the modelling of a relationship between an input variable (X) and an output variable (Y)*.
+In statistics, regression can be thought as, *the modeling of a relationship between an input variable (X) and an output variable (Y)*.
 The input variables are the explanatory variables (or the independent variables) while the output variable is the dependent variable, dependent on the input variable.
 The explanatory variables represent the inputs or the causes, i.e. potential reasons for variation.
 The created models explain the effects that the independent variables have on the dependent variables.

 Let us look at a basic approach to regression.
 The image below shows some x-axis points and their corresponding y values.
 The x values represent our data input, while the y values represent the corresponding output for each x respectively.

 <img src="{{ "/images/Linear_regression.png" | prepend: site.baseurl }}" >

-We fit the best curve which can represent the relation between the x-y values.
+We fit the best curve, which can represent the relation between the x-y values.
 The equation of the curve is our required model of the relation between variables X and Y. Now, this curve can be linear or polynomial, forming the linear/polynomial regression respectively.
-It always depends on the data provided/observed (i.e the training data) whether it produces a line or a curve.
-So, we have to form an equation of relationship among X and Y and our job is done, the system will do the rest.
+It always depends on the data provided/observed (i.e. the training data) whether it produces a line or a curve.
+So, we have to form an equation of the relationship between X and Y and our job is done, the system will do the rest.
 Or will it?

 <strong>Hypothesis</strong> <br>
 The equation we were talking about, let us call it our hypothesis equation.
 For linear regression, the equation will simply be the equation of a line, which can be written as,<br>